ssec/polar2grid/py/polar2grid/doc/source/verification/viirs_verification.rst

-The test case consists of 6 input direct broadcast HDF 5 SDR granules for a selection of VIIRS bands from a pass acquired on 19 March 2017 at 18:32 UTC..
+The test case consists of 6 input direct broadcast HDF 5 SDR granules for a selection of VIIRS bands from a pass acquired on 19 March 2017 at 18:32 UTC.
 In this test, the polar2grid software is using the example configuration file (${POLAR2GRID_HOME}/grid_configs/grid_example.conf) and the lambert conformal conic (lcc) “miami” grid definition entry located within it.
-It will first create 6 CREFL I-Band and 3 CREFL M-Band files, and then use those to create one true and one false color image at 300 m resolution, 500 lines x 700 elements centered on the US city of Miami in the state of Florida.
-The processing should run in less than 2 minutes and create 12 crefl output VIIRS GeoTIFF files, including both true and false color output images, and the individual Corrected Reflectance images that went into producing the final products.
+It will first create 6 VIIRS Corrected REFLectance (CREFL) I-Band and 6 CREFL M-Band HDF4 files, and then use those to create one true and one false color image at 300 m resolution, 500 lines x 700 elements centered on the US city of Miami in the state of Florida.
+The processing should run in less than 2 minutes and create 8 crefl output VIIRS GeoTIFF files, including both true and false color output images, and the individual Corrected Reflectance images that went into producing the final products.

 If the VIIRS polar2grid processing script runs normally, it will return a status code equal to zero.
 If the VIIRS polar2grid processing script encounters a fatal error, it will return a non-zero status code.